Dr Martin Hawes

 Biography

 Martin originally trained as a hospital pharmacist before moving to the pharmaceutical industry, where he spent 20 years in human drug discovery and development.
 In 2012, he took a career break to read veterinary medicine, and graduated from the Royal Veterinary College, University of London in 2016.
 Martin worked as a companion animal vet before joining the University of Surrey in 2018 part-time to teach veterinary pharmacology and therapeutics.
-Martin is active in Health Professions Education research and is the FHMS Theme Lead for Education Research.
+Martin is Section Head for Small Animal Medicine within the Discipline of Veterinary Clinical Sciences.
+He is active in Health Professions Education research, with a particular interest in the pedagogy of pharmacology.

 Martin was awarded the British Pharmacological Society Student Choice Award for Excellence in Pharmacology Teaching in 2021, the British Small Animal Veterinary Association Amoroso Award for Teaching in 2022, and the British Pharmacological Society Rang Prize for Outstanding Achievement in Teaching in 2024.
 Martin was awarded the American Academy of Veterinary Pharmacology and Therapeutics Teaching Award in 2025.